How Much Money is 1 Billion Views on YouTube Really Worth?

 - Super Chat and Super Stickers.
 This feature is only available in certain countries/regions.
 However, if available, you can gain a small boost to your income when you do live chats.
 Fans can engage with you directly and pay to have their chats highlighted on the live feed.

 - Merchandise.
-If your channel has more than 10,000 subscribers, you become eligible for YouTube's “merch shelf.”
+If your YouTube channel has more than 10,000 subscribers, you become eligible for YouTube's “merch shelf.”
 This feature enables you to showcase official branded merchandise to your viewers.
+And with a little extra help from digital marketing and SEO, you could create a site to help further increase your traffic and earnings.

 - YouTube Premium.
 If you are part of the partner program and create content that premium users watch, YouTube will pay a percentage of the premium membership to you.